hackclub/construct/README.md

 # Construct

-A [Hack Club](https://hackclub.com) YSWS event about CAD modelling and 3D printers
+Work on CAD projects for 40 hours, get a 3D printer!

 Built with SvelteKit, deployed with Docker (auto-builds container image and publishes to GitHub packages!)